-If you give the customer root access to your paid AMI, the customer can rebundle it.
+If you give the customer root access to your paid Linux/UNIX AMI, the customer can rebundle it (for more information, see Bundling a Linux or UNIX AMI).
 If your customer uses AWS tools to rebundle the AMI, the rebundled AMI inherits the product code.
 When launching instances of the rebundled AMI, the customer is still billed for usage based on your price.
-However, if the customer doesn't use the AWS tools when rebundling, the rebundled AMI won't inherit the product code, and the customer will pay normal Amazon EC2 prices and not your price.
+However, if the customer doesn't use the AWS tools when rebundling, the rebundled AMI won't inherit the product code, and the customer will pay normal Amazon EC2 rates and not your price.
 Also, a customer with root access could find some other way to remove the product code from the AMI.

 When a customer contacts you for support for a paid AMI, you can confirm your product code is associated with the AMI and the customer's instance is currently running the AMI.
-For more information, see Confirming an Instance Is Running an AMI Associated with a Product Code.
+For more information, go to Confirming an Instance Is Running an AMI Associated with a Product Code.